 The annual Acupuncture NZ Conference and AGM is held in Wellington each year and in 2017 had over 150 people attend.
 The annual conference over the years has invited many well known overseas experts in the field of acupuncture including Dr John McDonald from Australia and Matt Callison from the USA.
-A well known author and academic, Will Maclean from Australia, has also presented at the annual conference in Wellington.
-It is hoped he will be attending in 2018 again as part of his new book launch.
+Well known author and academic, Will Maclean has also presented at the annual conference in Wellington.

-Acupuncture NZ is privileged to have acupuncturists Debra Betts and Mike Amour as their members as they have both obtained PhDs in the field of acupuncture.
-Both of them have been invited to speak around the world at other acupuncture conferences.
+Acupuncture NZ is privileged to have member acupuncturists Debra Betts, Mike Amour and Kate Roberts to have obtained PhDs in the field of acupuncture.
+They continue to do research and present papers at conferences.
 Debra Betts is also the author of a well known text book, The Essential Guide to Acupuncture in Pregnancy and Childbirth.

 Acupuncture NZ obtains its own office premises